 Aside from being the company blueprint, many banks require small businesses to provide a business plan when applying for loans, so this is a need-to-have document.

-A business plan doesn’t have to be long or complicated—a page or two can be plenty—but there are some important company considerations your business plan should outline, such as:
+A business plan doesn’t have to be long or complicated — a page or 2 can be plenty — but there are some important company considerations your business plan should outline: